Slider2732/ESP-909/README.md

 The project uses a Wemos D1 Mini (ESP8266) and a 16 port 4067 multiplexer. <br>
-Thanks to Jack Wildchurch for the usability emphasis!
+Thanks to Jack Wildchurch for the usability emphasis and code testing!

 Currently - <br>
 All 11 TR-909 sounds at 44.1kHz <br>